dpxxdp/angular-from-0/README.md

 # angular-from-0

-all commands in here are run from your Terminal:
+all commands in here are run from your Terminal.
+Each number has a footnote below.

 ### 1. Make your hidden files visible
 Run: